2018 Call for Papers

 Prospective presenters are welcome to formulate their own questions relative to the central puzzles of this domain of philosophical inquiry including its relevance/relationship to Christian reflection and life.

 Proposals for papers or panels should be at least 300 words and not exceed 1000 words in length, with an abstract of not more than 150 words.
-The deadline for submission is July 1, 2018.
-Submissions should be forwarded to email@example.com.
+The deadline for submission has been extended to July 31, 2018.
+Submissions should be forwarded to firstname.lastname@example.org.
 Paper length should not exceed 10 pages, double-spaced, or 3000 words.
 Presenters will be allotted 20 minutes for their presentation.
 Additional time, as available, will be devoted to questions and discussion of presentations.